Make dinnertime less hectic with this easy sheet pan meatloaf and vegetable dish. A satisfying dinner on the table and clean up is a snap!

 ** Percent Daily Values are based on a 2,000-calorie diet

-This recipe is an excellent source of Protein, Iron, Potassium, Riboflavin, Niacin, Vitamin B6, Vitamin B12, Phosphorus, Zinc, Selenium, and Choline; and a good source of Dietary Fiber.
+This recipe is an excellent source of Protein, Iron, Potassium, Vitamin D, Riboflavin, Niacin, Vitamin B6, Vitamin B12, Phosphorus, Zinc, Selenium, and Choline; and a good source of Dietary Fiber.

 Beef.
 It's What's for Dinner. is your source for hundreds more beef recipes, all designed with you in mind.
 We keep it simple, we keep it savory.
 Browse to find new family favorites, then just sit back and let the compliments come rolling in!